somedatapacket/docs.humio.com/content/tutorial/_index.md

 ---
+title: "Tutorial"
-title: "Hello World"
+category_title: "Hello World"
-weight: -100
+weight: 95
 ---

+This tutorial will teach you search and send data to Humio.
 Before we get started make sure you have a running installation of Humio or a free Humio Cloud account: